In a recent thread on the Web Standards Group mailing list, the question arose about whether Screen Readers support semantic HTML elements such as

 JAWS has a general text reading feature called ‘Schemes’, that allows users to change what and how information about interface elements and text formatting is conveyed in all applications .
 It can be found in the ‘Speech and Sounds manager’ dialog.
 Different schemes can be chosen that provide extra information to the user that is not provided in the ‘Classic’ (default) scheme.

 Unfortunately none of the pre-configured choices provide for providing indications of bolded or italicised text alone, they also include indications of text size, font type etc. I imagine that having all this extra information provided would quickly become tiresome for the user.
 It appears such schemes are intended for specific tasks such as proof reading.
+Refer to update at start of article.

 Window Eyes has similar functionality to provide indication of color,style,font and size, called ‘Attribute Changes’.
 It is an item on the ‘screen’ menu.
 It does not appear to work on web pages using the keyboard to access content, but moving the mouse over bolded and italicised words on a web page does result in the format change being announced.